Civil Air Patrol Maryland Wing

 Wing Level: Maryland Wing regularly hosts Search and Rescue Exercises (SAREXs) during which members can receive ES training and/or refresh their training.
 During a SAREX, ground teams receive "taskings" for simulated scenarios such as a missing person, missing aircraft, or disaster relief, and are expected to respond just as they would if it were a real world situation.

-Maryland Wing also runs the Ground Operations Academy each month allowing members to receive the neccesary training and practical exercises required to earn their ratings.
+Maryland Wing Pathfinder Academy each month allowing members to receive the neccesary training and practical exercises required to earn their ratings.
 This training academy falls under the Maryland Pathfinder Program.
 Learn more about the Pathfinder Program at http://mdwg.cap.gov/index.php/a3-operations/mdgroundops-about/

-Region Level: Annually, Middle East Region hosts the Middle East Region Search and Rescue (MER SAR) College at Fort Pickett, Virginia.
-Typically held in Spring, MER SAR College is an intensive weekend long event featuring a wide variety of courses that members can choose from to include: Ground Team Basic Course (GTM 3), Ground Team Advanced Course (GTM 2), Ground Team Leader Course (GTL), Incident Commander Course, Mission Scanner Trainee/Advanced Courses, Mission Observer Trainee/Advanced Courses, Mission Pilot Trainee/Advanced Courses, Aerial Photography Course, Flight Line Marshaller Course.
+Region Level: Annually, the Mid-Atlantic Region hosts the Mid-Atlantic Region Search and Rescue (MAR SAR) College at Fort Pickett, Virginia.
+Typically held in Spring, MAR SAR College is an intensive weekend long event featuring a wide variety of courses that members can choose from to include: Ground Team Basic Course (GTM 3), Ground Team Advanced Course (GTM 2), Ground Team Leader Course (GTL), Incident Commander Course, Mission Scanner Trainee/Advanced Courses, Mission Observer Trainee/Advanced Courses, Mission Pilot Trainee/Advanced Courses, Aerial Photography Course, Flight Line Marshaller Course.
 Over the course of the weekend, members receive all the training they need to receive a qualification in the course they attend.
-More information about MER SAR College can be found here: http://mersar.com/.

 National Level: There are number of National Cadet Special Activities (NCSAs) which focus on Emergency Services- National Emergency Services Academy (NESA), Hawk Mountain Search and Rescue School, and Lonestar Emergency Services Academy South.
 Information about each is below.